MohamedHaithamBoukhari/StayEase/README.md

 ### Technologies Used:

-Leveraged Java, JavaFX, CSS, and MySQL to build a robust and user-friendly hotel management platform.
+##### -Leveraged Java, JavaFX, CSS, and MySQL to build a robust and user-friendly hotel management platform.
-Java and JavaFX provided the core functionality and graphical interface, while CSS ensured a visually appealing user experience.
+##### -Java and JavaFX provided the core functionality and graphical interface, while CSS ensured a visually appealing user experience.
-Data storage and management were handled seamlessly with MySQL, ensuring data integrity and reliability.
+##### -Data storage and management were handled seamlessly with MySQL, ensuring data integrity and reliability.